yojoots/libbitcoin-system-wiki/Altchain-Encrypted-Private-Keys-(BIP38).md

 BIP-38 carries the compression flag through the encoding.
 As a consequence there is no need to have knowledge of the compression value used in creation of the keys in order to decrypt the keys.
 This is not the case with the payment address version.
 One of three scenarios exist that are consistent with BIP-38:

-1. Payment addresses are always Bitcoin mainnet `0x01`, compression is specified at encryption time.
+1. The payment address version is always Bitcoin mainnet `0x01` (with compression specified at encryption time).
-2. Payment address version and compression are specified at encryption time,  and the correct payment address version must also be provided at decryption time.
+2. The payment address version and compression are specified at encryption time, and the correct payment address version *must also* be provided at decryption time.
 3. The payment address version and compression are specified only at encryption time.

 The first doesn’t even support testnet.
 The second is poor from a user scenario perspective.
 The third provides support for altchains that is consistent with BIP38 behavior for Bitcoin mainnet.
 There are two ways to implement this option: